Neogastropoda

-Neogastropoda is an order of sea snails, both freshwater and marine gastropod molluscs.
+Neogastropoda is an order of aquatic snails, both freshwater and marine gastropod molluscs.
+Neogastropods and their close relatives, such as Tonnoidea and Cypraeoidea, form the clade Latrogastropoda.

 Description

 The available fossil record of Neogastropoda is relatively complete, and supports a widely accepted evolutionary scenario of an Early Cretaceous origin of the group followed by two rapid diversification rounds in the late Cretaceous and the Paleocene.

-These sea snails only have one auricle, one kidney and one monopectinate gill, i.e. the gill filaments develop on only one side of the central axis.
+These sea snails have only one auricle, one kidney and one monopectinate gill, i.e. the gill filaments develop on only one side of the central axis.

 The shell has a well-developed siphonal canal.
 The elongated trunk-like siphon is an extensible tube, formed from a fold in the mantle.
 It is used to suck water into the mantle cavity.
 At the base of the siphon is the bipectinate (branching from a central axis) osphradium, a sensory receptacle and olfactory organ, that is more developed than the one in the Mesogastropoda.
 They achieved important morphological changes including e.g., the elongation of the siphonal canal, a shift in the mouth opening to a terminal position on the head, and the formation of a well-developed proboscis.

 The nervous system is very concentrated.
 Many species have the ganglia in a compact space.

 The rachiglossate (rasp-like) radula, a layer of serially arranged teeth within the mouth, has only three denticles (small teeth) in each transverse row.